-World No Tobacco Day 2014: Raise taxes on tobacco
+World No Tobacco Day 2015: Stop illicit trade of tobacco products

-Every year, on 31 May, WHO and partners mark World No Tobacco Day, highlighting the health risks associated with tobacco use and advocating for effective policies to reduce tobacco consumption.
-Tobacco kills nearly 6 million people each year, of which more than 600 000 are non-smokers dying from breathing second-hand smoke.
-For World No Tobacco Day 2014, we are calling on countries to raise taxes on tobacco.
+Every year, on 31 May, WHO and partners mark World No Tobacco Day (WNTD), highlighting the health risks associated with tobacco use and advocating for effective policies to reduce tobacco consumption.

 Nepal’s initiative to use pictorial warnings on tobacco packages will save lives: WHO

 27 April, Kathmandu, Nepal: The World Health Organization applauded Nepal’s initiative to provide pictorial health warnings covering 75% of all tobacco packages to warn users that tobacco kills.
 Over half of men (52%) use any kind of tobacco in Nepal.
 Nearly one in three (30%) smokes manufactured cigarettes, 7% uses other smoked products, and 35% uses smokeless tobacco products: all of which must now carry pictorial health warnings.